Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 * URL-safe Base64 encoding and decoding.
 * Validation of patient IDs, sample IDs, and laboratory test codes..
 * In-memory repository for temporary storage of sample records..
-* Simple command-line interface for demonstration and testing..
+* Simple command-line interface for demonstration and testing.
 * Maven-based project with JUnit 5 unit testing support..

 ## Technology Stack